AS400JPLPC/zig_TermCurs/README.md

 curse/forms shell <br />

-→  2024-07-03<BR/>
+→  2024-07-22<BR/>
 -  big update cursed  F1..F36 extension <br />
 -  Change of REGEX module <br />
 Following the work provided by **Sam Atman**, a basic "regex" library allowing on-the-fly constraint testing of a form, all written in ZIG, now my project is in pure ZIG.
--  Therefore, update of the forms module, revision of the mdlPanel module to integrate the functions F1..F36, and correction of an error in mdlJson.
+-  Therefore, update of the forms module, revision of the mdlPanel module to integrate the functions F1..F36, and correction of an error in mdlJson. <br />

+→  2024-07-23<BR/>
+-  correction of mdlForms following the inclusion of the new regex module. <br />